 - 1. Press WX until you identify the weather station with the strongest signal for your location. - 2.
-Press FUNC, and then PROG to access the FIPS code entry table. - 3.
-Use the ▲ or ▼ keys to select the desired FIPS code storage location. - Use the numeric keys to enter the desired FIPS code, and then press ENT to store the code.
+Press FUNC, and then PGM to access the FIPS code entry table. - Use the ▲ or ▼ keys to select the desired FIPS code storage location. - Use the numeric keys to enter the desired FIPS code, and then press ENT to store the code.
 Press TEXT to label the code entry with an alphanumeric text table if desired.
-Repeat this process for all the FIPS codes that you wish to store.
+Repeat this process for all the FIPS codes that you wish to store. - 5.
+Press L/OUT to lock out or enable specific FIPS entries.